Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 A short list of real-world ideologies to RP with, for those unfamiliar with politics.
 Each category is placed in order from left-wing to right-wing, and the ideologies within each category are ordered from the most right-wing to most left-wing.

 ## Socialist Ideologies
+Socialism is defined as the philosophical belief in the concept of classes and class struggle in the Marxist tradition, or otherwise radical egalitarianism.

 ### Social Democracy
 Social Democrats believe in western-style liberal democracy and capitalism, but believe in regulation and a strong welfare state to ensure good living conditions for the working class.
 Traditionally, they also believe that these reforms will eventually produce an egalitarian and socialist society.